Chapter 1 : Through The Mist

 Draco reached out his hand towards the boy, but Scorpius merely gazed at him for a moment, then pulled his father into a one-armed hug, the other hand still guiding his trunk in midair.
 It was difficult to let go of his father, both physically and psychologically, and he put his other arm around him without thinking; seconds later, he heard an earsplitting crash, and tore himself away from Draco as someone swore loudly.

-'What in Newt Scamander's name are you doing
+'What in Newt Scamander's name are you doing, you little -'

 It felt as if his heart stopped beating under that perfectly pristine Prefect badge, as he caught sight of the redhead, her eyes glowing with rage, her cheeks red with ewexcitement.
 Her hot temper was alive as always, and as she settled her arrogant gaze on him, her expression turned to one of contempt.